llewelyn-williams/rhondda-taekwondo/README.md

 ## Features

-he website features 3 pages designed to provide quick and simple access to basic information someone may need to help guide them towards joining the club.
+The website features 3 pages designed to provide quick and simple access to basic information someone may need to help guide them towards joining the club.

 ### Current Features
 These features have been implemented in the project.